phaupt/atclient/README.md

 ![Raspberry PI 3 B+](img/raspi.jpg?raw=true "Raspberry PI 3 B+") ![HCP HIT wireless terminal](img/hitu4.jpg?raw=true "HCP HIT wireless terminal")

-ATClient application can be used to respond to SIM Toolkit Requests from the Mobile ID application in a fully automated manner.
+ATClient application can be used to respond to SIM Toolkit requests from the Mobile ID application in a fully automated manner.
 It does not require any user interaction (e.g. input Mobile ID PIN).
 Very useful for automated e2e monitoring purpose.

 ### What you will need (recommended)